Precision Cancer Medicines for Ovarian Cancer

 PIK3CA: While somewhat new, a growing number of clinicians are testing for mutant PIK3CA genes.

-Microsatellite Instability High (MSI-H) MSI-H is a DNA abnormality found in about 15% of colon cancers.
+Microsatellite Instability High (MSI-H) MSI-H is a DNA abnormality found in a small number of ovarian cancers.
 It is most often found in tumors associated with genetic syndromes like Lynch syndrome but can also occur sporadically.
 MSI-H is what “happens” when the genes that regulate DNA function don’t work correctly.
 These DNA regulating genes, known as Mismatch Repair Genes (MMR), work like genetic “spell checkers.”
 When problems occur in these spell-checking MMR genes, it means that areas of DNA start to become unstable.
 A high frequency of instability is called MSI-H and these individuals often respond to checkpoint inhibitor immunotherapy and can avoid chemotherapy all together.

 HER 2 is a protein involved in normal cell growth and well know as a target for treatment in breast cancer.
 Some ovarian cancers over-express (make too much of) the HER2 protein, and this over-expression contributes to cancer cell growth and survival.
 HER2 targeted therapies is HER2 + cancer can dramatically improved outcomes.